Our Favorite Food Storage Set!

 With oven-safe glass and water-tight lids, these food storage containers are ready for action!
 Not a Prime Member?
 Try a 30-day free trial today!

-Of course, onions lasts for a shorter period of time if it is not stored properly.
+Of course, all foods last for a shorter period of time if they are not stored properly.

-How to tell if onions are bad, rotten or spoiled?
+How to tell if Onions are bad, rotten or spoiled?

 Although not a perfect test, looking is the best way to tell if your onion has gone bad.
 Some common traits of onions going bad are brown, black or soft spots.
 The soft spots will quickly develop mold, so cut out the soft spot and surrounding area and use the onion quickly.

-How to store onions to extend their shelf life?
+How to store Onions to extend their shelf life?

 Once onions are removed from their skin and prepared, it's a different story - peeled onions should be stored in a tightly closed container in the refrigerator.

 Onions can be purchased frozen, although their texture is not as nice.